Intensive Therapy

 Sensory Integration Activities

-Deep pressure, vestibular, proprioception and vibration activities related to sensory integration may be incoporated into the beginning of an intensive session.
+Deep pressure, vestibular, proprioception and vibration activities related to sensory integration may be incorporated into the beginning of an intensive session.

 Strengthening & Motor Learning